rainbow-me/rainbow/README.md

    or a self-provided config for a personal Firebase project (third-party contributors) registered under the package name `me.rainbow`.

-This will leave you with the React Native webserver running and listening for file changes.
-Open a new terminal and start the app in an emulator using the directions below.

 ### MacOS
 *Note: Darwin versions of the application can only be developed/built on Darwin platforms with XCode.*